RobinBoers/geheimesite.nl/src/content/en/colophon.md

 The site is built on [GitHub actions](https://github.com/RobinBoers/geheimesite.nl/actions) and deployed using [FTP-Deploy-Action](https://github.com/SamKirkland/FTP-Deploy-Action).
 My site is hosted at [bHosted](https://www.bhosted.nl/?ref=97f4c4a4b13e269e12cfd4f0352ba527) and my blog is hosted using [GitHub Pages](https://pages.github.com).

-All [valid HTML](https://validator.w3.org/nu/?doc=https://geheimesite.nl) and [valid CSS](https://jigsaw.w3.org/css-validator/validator?uri=https://geheimesite.nl/assets/css/main.css).
-CSS is generated using [tailwindcss](https://tailwindcss.com).
+All [valid HTML](https://validator.w3.org/nu/?doc=https://geheimesite.nl) and [valid CSS](https://jigsaw.w3.org/css-validator/validator?uri=https://geheimesite.nl/assets/css/main.css), which is generated using [tailwindcss](https://tailwindcss.com).
 All content is written in Markdown using [neovim](https://neovim.io).

 I have a [.htaccess](https://github.com/RobinBoers/geheimesite.nl/blob/master/src/.htaccess) file that handles all the routing for fancy URLs and caching as well.
 HTML files are cached for one day, and images and fonts are cached indefinitely.

-[OPML](/subscriptions) file and [sitemap](/en/sitemap.xml) are rendered nicely using [XSL stylesheets](https://github.com/RobinBoers/geheimesite.nl/tree/master/src/static/assets/xsl).
+My [OPML](/subscriptions) file for RSS subscriptions and [sitemap](/en/sitemap.xml) are rendered nicely using [XSL stylesheets](https://github.com/RobinBoers/geheimesite.nl/tree/master/src/static/assets/xsl).

 [Merriweather](https://fonts.google.com/specimen/Merriweather) is used for the main content, [Fira Sans Condensed (Light 300 Italic)](https://fonts.google.com/specimen/Fira+Sans+Condensed) for the headings and [Bungee Shade](https://fonts.google.com/specimen/Bungee+Shade) for the header.
 Code blocks use the default monospace font.
 All fonts are self-hosted [to prevent Google from tracking my visitors](https://www.brycewray.com/posts/2020/08/google-fonts-privacy/).